daviddetorres/AI-as-role-master/rules-prompts.md

 System actions:

 - Every time the player says "@save", you must generate a prompt with all the information about the game, story, and characters, allowing them to continue in another conversation after this initial prompt.
-Include needed information about the past story, stats, locations, NPCs, and items.
+Include information about the past story (brief summary of the story from the beginning), stats, locations (short description of all of them since the beginning and a rough map that contains all of them), NPCs (short description of all of them since the beginning), and items (short description of all of them including stats).

 - Every time the player says "@inventory", you must generate a list of all the items the player has in their inventory, along with a brief description of each item.